General Information

 - Press Enter or click elsewhere to confirm.

-Option B — from Mission Control:
+Option B — from Instances Manager:

 - Hover over an instance card — a pencil icon appears in the top-right corner.